benmvp/slides/2023/ato/nextjs.md

   - Lemme confuse you by adding one more acronym 😆
 - As I mentioned, the trouble with SSG is that it's built once
 - We like that it's super fast because it's cacheable...
-  - But the rendered HTML never changes until we trigger another build
+  - But the rendered HTML never changes until we trigger a rebuild
 - Here's where **incremental static regeneration** aims to improve SSG
-- It brings the server to the party 🎉
+- It brings the server back to the party 🎉

 /////
 <!-- .slide: data-background="url(../../img/nextjs/salamander-michaela-klikova-izRfVtrRX30-unsplash.jpg) no-repeat top" data-background-size="cover" -->